 Please be advised, testing and abatement can take time, therefore the project proponent is advised to conduct the survey before applying for the permit.

 Asbestos and Lead-Based Paint Survey Requirements

-For more information on testing and disposal of hazardous materials, visit the City’s Hazardous Waste page under Fire Codes, Regulations, & Fees, and see the County of San Diego's Asbestos Information Page for Builders, Developers and Subcontractors also has good information and resources.
+For more information on testing and disposal of hazardous materials, visit the City’s Hazardous Waste page under services, trash services.
+The County of San Diego's Asbestos Information Page for Builders, Developers and Subcontractors also has good information and resources.

 For definitions and applicability, see Subpart M – National Emission Standards for Asbestos.

 Trash Enclosure improvements are required for certain tenant improvement and renovation projects.
 To see if your project is required to modify or build a new trash enclosure, refer to the Trash Enclosures tab.

 4. Outdoor Storage (Post-Construction) is Not Allowed in Many Areas